 The increased function of the converting enzyme occurred almost immediately following an aggressive IV infusion of Glutathione, in approximately one or two circulation times following a Glutathione.

-An great example of this phenomenon is often seen when patients suffer Ochratoxin poisoning.
+A great example of this phenomenon is often seen when patients suffer Ochratoxin poisoning.
 Extremely high levels of the mycotoxin, Ochratoxin, down-regulate the function, and subsequently, the natural downstream conversion of Dopamine to Norepinephrine.

-Ochratoxin floating throughout the blood stream at significant levels will down-regulate the natural “down stream” conversion of Dopamine to Norepinephrine.
+Ochratoxin floating throughout the bloodstream at significant levels will down-regulate the natural “downstream” conversion of Dopamine to Norepinephrine.

-The Ochratoxin attaches to the enzyme “Dopamine Beta Hydroxylase” and prevents efficacious conversation of Dopamine to Norepinephrine.
+The Ochratoxin attaches to the enzyme “Dopamine Beta Hydroxylase” and prevents an efficacious conversation of Dopamine to Norepinephrine.

 This phenomenon does not occur when the Ochratoxin is sequestered within the polysaccharide “glue” of the Biofilm formations spun by Lyme spirochetes and other foreign infectious agents.